United Kingdom during the Turkish War of Independence: The National Pact and the start of the occupation

 The National Pact was declared to the public on 17 February 1920, which angered the Allies.
 They pressed the Ottoman government for the declaration to be reversed.
-Failure to revoke the decision resulted in the British raiding of the Şehzadebaşı barracks.
-The British high commissioner announced that would fully occupy Constantinople at 10 A.M.
-According to the W. S. Edmons, the only true way to punish Turks was "invading Constantinople fully".
+Failure to revoke the decision resulted in the British raiding the Şehzadebaşı barracks.
+The British high commissioner announced that they would fully occupy Constantinople at 10 A.M.
+According to W. S. Edmons, the only way to punish the Turks was "invading Constantinople fully".

 Under full occupation

 Until September 1922, no serious events occurred in Constantinople.
-But in Constantinople, some Turkish secret services were founded like "M. M. Grubu" (M. M. Organization).
+But in Constantinople, some Turkish secret services were founded, such as "M. M. Grubu" (M. M. Organization).
 The British also learned of the Karakol group.

 Before the Battle of the Sakarya, the position of the Turkish army was not good.
 All the supplies that the Ankara army needed were stored in depots in Constantinople, which were now guarded by Allied soldiers.
-The secret organizations which were founded by Turkish nationalists raided those depots and brought those materials to the Ankara government.
+The secret organizations that were founded by Turkish nationalists raided those depots and brought those materials to the Ankara government.

 The Chanak Crisis

 After the Great Offensive, the Turkish army advanced on the Dardanelles.
 The British Councils of Ministers met on 15 September 1922 and said that British soldiers must defend their positions.
-The next day, in the absence of Foreign Secretary Lord Curzon, some cabinet ministers threatened Turkey with a declaration of war by Britain and its dominions, on the grounds that Turkey had violated the Treaty of Sèvres.
+The next day, in the absence of Foreign Secretary Lord Curzon, some cabinet ministers threatened Turkey with a declaration of war by Britain and its dominions on the grounds that Turkey had violated the Treaty of Sèvres.
 Curzon, who returned to his country after discussing this issue in France on 18 September, was recalled by French Prime Minister Raymond Poincaré.
-Poincaré informed Curzon, who came to France again on 20 September, that the French troops in Chanak had started to withdraw immediately and harshly rebuked him for a ceasefire.
+Poincaré informed Curzon, who returned to France on 20 September, that the French troops in Chanak had started to withdraw immediately and harshly rebuked him for the ceasefire.

 The British people did not want to go to war with the Turks again in the Dardanelles.
 The Dominions announced that they would not send any forces after Prime Minister David Lloyd George did not consult on the issue.
-Canadian Prime Minister William Lyon Mackenzie King announced that the situation was different from World War I, which broke out 8 years ago, and that the Canadian Parliament had to decide in order to send troops.
+Canadian Prime Minister William Lyon Mackenzie King announced that the situation was different from World War I, which broke out 8 years ago, and that the Canadian Parliament must decide whether to send troops.

 The UK Council of Ministers, meeting on 23 September, decided to leave Constantinople and Eastern Thrace to Turkey.
-Thereupon, the Commander-in-Chief of the Turkish Armies, Mustafa Kemal Pasha, ordered the army to stop.
-He offered to negotiate in Mudanya for ceasefire talks.
+Thereupon, the commander-in-chief of the Turkish armies, Mustafa Kemal Pasha, ordered the army to stop.
+He offered to negotiate in Mudanya for a ceasefire.
 The parties met in Mudanya on October 3.
 On October 11, the terms of the ceasefire were accepted by the United Kingdom with a 2-hour delay after the British received reinforcements.
 The Ankara Government was convinced that this reinforcement would not cause any resistance.